adasgupt-86/Jenkins-Hands-on/README.md

 **Project-1:**
 1. Scripted Pipeline from Jenkinsfile using "Pipeline script from SCM" feature in Jenkins
+2. Tested with Cron job (Build periodically)
-2. Only for connectivity testing purpose
+3. Only for connectivity & cron job testing purposes.

 **Project-2:**  || **# 🚀 Jenkins CI/CD Pipeline (Scripted) – End-to-End Implementation**